-Non-degree graduate status is used by students who are not pursuing a degree program.
+Non-degree graduate status is used if you are not pursuing a degree program.
 Typically, non-degree students take classes:

 - For their personal or professional development

-- To help them decide whether or not they want to pursue a degree
+- To help them decide whether to pursue a degree

 - While in the process of applying to a degree program

-- Or when they do not meet the Minimum Requirements for direct admission into a degree-seeking master's program.
+- When they do not meet the Minimum Requirements for direct admission into a degree-seeking master's program.

-Students who are required by the US Citizenship and Immigration Services to be degree-seeking students are not eligible for non-degree status.
+If you are required by the US Citizenship and Immigration Services to be a degree-seeking student, you are not eligible for non-degree status.

-Non-degree graduate students can register for at most 9 credit hours per semester.
-They should consult with the Non-Degree Graduate Student Advisor on course selection and other matters relating to their academic program, especially if they are interested in eventually pursuing a graduate degree.
-Non-degree students should not fill out a Plan of Study, even if they plan to apply for degree-seeking status in the future.
+As a non-degree graduate student, you can register for at most 9 credit hours per semester.
+You should consult with the Non-Degree Graduate Student Advisor on course selection and other matters relating to your academic program, especially if you are interested in eventually pursuing a graduate degree.
+You should not fill out a Plan of Study as a non-degree student, even if you plan to apply for degree-seeking status in the future.